College-Level Examination Program (CLEP)

 Please note that the CLEP College Composition exam and the Modern Languages exams allow 30 minutes more working time than other CLEP exams, so if you are taking these tests, your deadline to arrive and begin your test will be 30 minutes earlier than the times listed.
 Extended time accommodations will also affect the latest time to begin a test.

-Note: TEMC cannot provide refunds for any fees or other payments beyond five business days from the date of payment.
+Note: TEMC cannot provide refunds for any fees or payments beyond five business days from the date of payment.
+Your payment receipt is valid for 90 days from the date of purchase.
+It is essential to submit an appointment request within this timeframe to be eligible for testing.

 One form of identification is required to take a CLEP exam.
 The ID must be a government-issued photo ID, with the candidate’s name, signature, and a recognizable photograph.